maxxturing/blog/_posts/2018-10-03-financial-modelling.markdown

 5. **Investment Model**
   - How fast and how large of a return can an investor expect?

 The stage your business is at will determine how complex of a financial model you'll need.
-If you're very early on you might just need the some classic revenue calculations on the back of a napkin.
-Or you might want to use a spreadsheet tool to quickly estimate your projected costs like below:
+If you're **very** early on you might just need to jot down some revenue calculations on the back of a napkin.
+A little later and you might want to use a spreadsheet tool to quickly estimate your projected costs like below:

 ![Burn]({{site.baseurl}}/assets/img/burn.PNG)